-Johnson Trail Camp (pictured right) is the most popular trail camp as well as the most accessible.
-Backpackers can acces this trail from two locations.
+Johnson Trail Camp (pictured right) -- CLOSED for trail construction -- is the most popular trail camp as well as the most accessible.
+Backpackers can access this trail from two locations.
 One location is the Big Trees Area, 4 miles west of the Avenue of the Giants on Mattole Road.
 This is only accessible when the summer bridge is installed.
 The other location, available year round, is at the intersection of Mattole Road and Grasshopper Multi-Use Trail (Grasshopper Road).
 The hike from Big Trees is approximately 5 miles while the hike from Grasshoper is approximately 6.5 miles.
 The trail climbs about 1400 feet to an elevation of 1600 feet.
 The camp is located in the redwoods with old tie hacker cabins left behind from a logging operation.

 Grasshopper Trail Camp can be accessed year round via the Grasshopper Multi-Use Trail and from multiple trails along the South Fork of the Eel River or Big Trees Area when the summer bridges have been installed.
 The trail is a steep 7 mile hike one way, regardless of the starting point.
 The camp is located at 3200 feet and just a short hike from the camp is Grasshopper Peak, offering 100 miles of 360 degree views of the surrounding area.

 Bull Creek Trail Camp, the most remote trail camp, is located next to upper Bull Creek.